pwwang/biopipen/docs/processes.md

         Combine the uncorrected target and antitarget coverage tables (.cnn) and correct for biases in regional coverage and GC content, according to the given reference.
 Output a table of copy number ratios (.cnr)

     - **input**
+        - `tgfile:file`: The target coverage file
-        - `infile:file`: The cnn file to be fixed
+        - `atgfile:file`: The antitarget coverage file
         - `rcfile:file`: The reference cnn file

     - **output**
         - `outfile:file`: The cnr file

     - **args**
+        - `nthread`: The number of threads to use.
+Default: 1
         - `cnvkit`: The executable of cnvkit.
 Default: 'cnvkit.py'
         - `params`: Other parameters for `cnvkit.py fix`, default: " --no-edge "